 When testing cutting edge software like Wasabi, use testnet to ensure that your mistakes don't cost you money!

-First, open your Wasabi Wallet and go to the
+First, open your Wasabi Wallet and click the

-Notice that the setting does only apply for the next start of Wasabi, so you must close Wasabi, and then re-open it before you are on testnet.
-When Wasabi is started in testnet, it will fetch testnet BIP 158 block filters (opens new window) from the coordinator.
+When Wasabi is started in testnet, it will fetch testnet BIP 158 block filters from the coordinator.
 For the first start, this may take a couple of minutes.